-- Bachelor of Science with a Major in Chemistry - Minor in Chemistry - Bachelor of Science with a Major in Geology - Minor in Geology
+- Bachelor of Science with a Major in Chemistry

+- Minor in Chemistry

+- Minor in Geology

 And the following Pre-Professional programs:

 - Pre-Engineering

 - Pre-Pharmacy

 - Pre-Medicine

 BACHELOR OF SCIENCE DEGREE WITH A MAJOR IN CHEMISTRY

 The chemistry major at Georgia Southwestern State University is flexible.
 Through the choice of a minor and elective courses, the student may prepare for almost any professional goal and find that the logical and analytical skills developed will be strong assets in any chosen career.